Maxenss/TodoListServerCore/API.md

 **User Sign In**
 ----
-  Post method for add new user on server.
+  Post method for authorization user on server.

 * **URL**

-   /users/signin
+   api/account/signin

 * **Method:**